MatthewEppelsheimer/godspeed-react/README.md

     - I've been waiting for each of the above to be in a good place before starting with tests, out of concern I'd end up having to rewrite a lot of tests after early rewrites.
     - I was hoping to get here by now, but this is still a few weeks away due to other life priorities
 5. Code beauty >>> in-browser rendered beauty
     - This baby works (sort of) in the browser, but is suuuper ugly.
 The code/functionality is the most valuable part of Godspeed, so it's getting the priority.
-And its code aesthetics ain't bad at all. (_and_ demonstrates my abilities better
+And, its code aesthetics ain't bad at all (_and_ demonstrate my abilities better).

 Using libraries: